 The Management Plan sets out that guests would be encouraged to use public transport and ride sharing services to travel to and from the premises, and states that no on-site parking would be provided.
 Where guests choose to utilise private vehicles, it would be their responsibility to locate appropriate off-site parking.
-Along Vincent Street - between Fitzgerald Street and Norfolk Street, there is approximately 60 parking bays which are restricted to three hour parking between 8:00am to 6:00pm Monday to Friday.
+Along the north side of Vincent Street - between Fitzgerald Street and Norfolk Street, there is approximately 33 parking bays which are restricted to three hour parking between 8:00am to 6:00pm Monday to Friday.
+Along the south side of Vincent Street (Hyde Park side), there are 23 car parking bays that are not time limited.
 Review of the City's parking survey data identifies that usage of these parking spaces along Vincent Street were at 62 percent to 75 percent occupancy during the study times (being 9:00am to 8:00pm Wednesday, Friday and Saturday in 2018).
 This data indicates the availability of on-street parking for guests in close proximity to the subject site if it is required.
 Additional parking bays are also available on Norfolk and Ethel Streets that are restricted to three hour parking, and Chelmsford Road that are restricted to five hour parking.
 These bays varied between 19 percent to 87 percent occupancy during the 2018 study times that were from 8:00am to 6:00pm Monday to Friday.
 It would be guests' responsibility to comply with parking restrictions in the area.